TalpaLabs/hardhat/README.md

 plugin sigtrap_guard true  # Enable a plugin
 ```

-Press F1 or click "Help Menu" in the command palette (Ctrl+/) to see all available commands.
+Press CTRL + P to open the command palette and click "Help Menu" to see all available commands.

 ## Architecture